Close

 • Digital and Systems Solutions: digital twins of biotreatment processes, LiFi technology for sustainable connectivity demands of the future, agent-based simulation, artificial intelligence, disaster risk reduction, climate change AI.

-Our supervisory teams often collaborate beyond traditional science and technology disciplines to bring the latest research findings to applied areas like rural development and place-based community development.
+Our supervisory teams often collaborate beyond traditional science and technology disciplines to bring the latest research findings to applied areas, like rural development and place-based community development.
 An example of this is the GALLANT project, which aims to deliver a climate resilient city through city-university partnership by using Glasgow as a living lab.

 Supervisors working in this field

-Professor of Nanoscale Engineering
+Professor of Mathematics

-• Dr Anthony Centeno
+• Dr Andrew Feeney

 • Dr Bernhard Schmidt